demisto/content/Packs/Gmail/Playbooks/playbook-Search-all-mailboxes_with_polling_README.md

-This playbook searches Gmail records for all Google users, designed for large organizations with over 500 Google users.
+This playbook searches Gmail records for all Google users, designed for large companies with over 500 Google users.

 ## Dependencies
 This playbook uses the following sub-playbooks, integrations, and scripts.

 ### Sub-playbooks
-* Search in mailboxes Gmail (Loop)
+* Search in mailboxes Gmail (Loop) with polling

 ### Integrations
-Gmail
+Gmail.

 ### Scripts
 * DeleteContext